DominicFung/tshirt-editor/README.md

 <br /><br />

-## Create a new page using the template
+## Create a new page using the Template

 Save and Exit the code editor.
 Go to "Online Store" -> "Pages", Click on "Add page" button.
 You can call it whatever you want.
 For the "Theme template", choose the one we just created aka: "react-test".